20 of the Greatest Speeches in History

 Washington Square Park, New York City (1973)

-The Stonewall Inn, a gay bar in New York City, was stormed by police in 1969, and the ensuing riots ignited the current LGBTQ+ rights movement.
-Sylvia Rivera took part in the protests during the fourth-year anniversary of the Stonewall Inn incident.
-She was verbally heckled and booed off the stage while she was giving her iconic speech.
+The Stonewall Inn, a gay bar in New York City, was raided by police in 1969.
+The resulting riots sparked the modern LGBTQ+ rights movement.
+During the fourth anniversary of the Stonewall Inn incident, Sylvia Rivera participated in the protests.
+She was verbally heckled and booed off the stage while delivering her iconic speech.

 7. “Quit India” by Mahatma Gandhi